Here is a brown cardboard Mr Potato Head with a selection of different attachable features that evoke four emotions.

 I bet you never knew that about the humble Mr Potato Head!

-The first toy commercial seen in the early 50’s and the idea got so popular the vegetable progressed to more veggies and fruits used in the same way.
+The first toy commercial was seen in the early 50’s, and the idea got so popular that the vegetable progressed to more veggies and fruits used in the same way.

 There was Katie the Carrot, Oscar the Orange, Pete the Pepper and Cooky the Cucumber.